Current projects

 Silica tissue library standards

 Herbaria are vital to documenting and understanding patterns of plant biodiversity.
-Silica tissue collection is standard practice at most herbaria, but there are no standards for physical and digital curation and management of these tissues, even though they contain high quality genomic DNA and are used for molecular systematics, population genetics, and all kinds of other molecular research.
-We are working with regional herbarium curators and collections managers to build workflows and protocols that reflect best practices for curating these tissues and making them accessible to students and researchers.
+Silica tissue collection is standard practice at most herbaria, but there are no standards for physical and digital curation and management of these tissues.
+These tissues contain high quality genomic DNA and are ideal for all kinds of other molecular research, but are currently difficult to discover and access.
+We are working with regional herbarium curators and collections managers to build workflows and protocols for curating these tissues and to make them discoverable and accessible to students and researchers.
+Publication in review!

 Mapping application screenshot